-MENU button for several seconds, while pointing it at the front IR window.
+MENU button for several seconds.

 This menu allows you to enter the size of your speakers.
-The TGIII's bass management will then automatically assign each speaker a frequency range: either full range for large speakers or high-pass for small speakers.
+The TGIV's bass management will then automatically assign each speaker a frequency range: either full range for large speakers or high-pass for small speakers.
 In the latter case, the low frequency range is sent to the subwoofer.